wmgaertner/gallery-scripts/README.md

 1. Drop script.py and requirements.txt in the same directory as your zips
 2. Run `pip install -r requirements.txt` in terminal
 3. Run `python script.py` in terminal

+## remove underscores.py

+### What this does
+As the name implies, replaces underscores found in filenames with spaces

+### How to use
+1. Drop file in same location as files to rename and run in terminal